a close look of fermented beetroot and cauliflower

 Try this fermented beetroot cauliflower recipe and discover new ways to enjoy fermented foods.

 Garlic turning blue?
-A harmless reaction between sulphur and amino acids.
+A harmless reaction between sulfur and amino acids.

 Mould?
-If fuzzy, colourful, or foul → discard.
+If fuzzy, colorful, or foul → discard.

 Too salty?
 Soak the veggies in water before eating, and use 2% brine next time.